kamilrybacki/plasticine/README.md

 # Plasticine

-A simple, lightweight tool that plasticizes your code snippets transitions.
+A simple, lightweight tool that plasticizes your code snippet transitions.